Ryan Scott Oliver: Jasper in Deadland

 Jasper in Deadland is a pop-rock musical based on the myth of Orpheus and Eurydice.
 It follows 16-year-old Jasper Jarvis as he travels through the Afterlife on a mission to save his best friend, Agnes.
 Jasper in Deadland was commissioned in 2011 for the Pasadena Musical Theatre Program, and premiered as part of the Los Angeles Festival of New Musicals.
 In 2014 it was produced by Prospect Theater Company at the West End Theatre in New York City starring Matt Doyle, Ben Crawford, Allison Scagliotti, and Bonnie Milligan and directed by Brandon Ivie.
 In 2015, it had a tryout at the 5th Avenue Theatre in Seattle, Washington, with Matt Doyle, Sydney Shepherd, and Louis Hobson and directed by Brandon Ivie.
 In February 2016 at Studio 54 a CD release concert was held starring Matt Doyle and Sydney Shepard.
 The CD was released in May 2016.

 We Foxes

-We Foxes, a Southern Gothic Thriller set in Missouri, 1945, is a new project started commissioned by Broadway Across America.
+We Foxes, a Southern gothic thriller set in Missouri, 1945, is a new project started commissioned by Broadway Across America.
 We Foxes tells about Willa, a tough and unmannered orphan girl adopted by the Sheriff's Wife, a calculating socialite, and the bloody domestic war that ensues between them when the girl uncovers the terrible secrets lurking beneath the floorboards.
 Oliver attended the TheatreWorks Silicon Valley Writer's Retreat in April 2013 for We Foxes.
 This show was also featured at CAP 21 and the Weston Playhouse.

+Tomorrow, the Island Dies

+Tomorrow, the Island Dies is a folk horror musical set on the small fictional island of Haverness.
+It follows a Widow Clack, a pregnant 18-year-old girl who runs a lighthouse with her brother, Benji Clack, in a time where climate change will imminently lead to the ocean destroying Haverness.
+The young adult population of the island plans to abandon Haverness within a couple of days when a dead body washes ashore, and the group falls into division with accusations against each other.
+The musical was commissioned by Samford University and Chelsea Reynolds Nicholson in 2021 after she listened to Oliver's Future Demons EP.
+It was originally released as a concept album on October 6, 2023, featuring nine songs, which was produced by Oliver, Very Intense Productions, AT New Works, and its musical director, Joshua Zecher-Ross, with performers including Jason Gotay, Victoria Huston-Elem, Jisel Soleil Ayon, Shelby Acosta, Kim Onah, Charlie Fusari, Miranda Luze, Ethan Carlson, Nathan David Smith, Tristan Caldwell, Caitlin Doak, Nicole DeLuca, Jack Murphy, and Grace Ellis Solomon.
+It premiered on April 11, 2024 for four nights at Samford University in a production directed by Nicholson.
+A full original cast album was later released on October 22, 2024, alongside a private reading of the show on November 7 of the same year.